aboutcoders/job-bundle/docs/howto-manager.md

 ## Getting a job

-After a job was added you can get information about with the following command:
+After a job was added you can get information about it with the following command:

 ```php
 $ticket = getTicketFromSomewhere();